ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1994/19940824_19280908_Artifacts_discovery.md

 The two buried bodies were discovered with unhealed broken bones, suggesting they may have met a violent end.
 Their jackal masks are made of metal and they contain mechanical parts which used to move.
-This level of craftsmanship also doesn't match anythink known from this age.
+This level of craftsmanship also doesn't match anything known from this age.
 The ornamental staffs are well preserved and don't have any sharp edges.
 Although they could be used as blunt weapons, their primary use was probably purely decorative or an indication of social status.